Dr. Shirley's Web Courses

 AD 1949

-Armistice between Israel, Egypt, Jordan, Syria, Lebanon;
+Armistice between Israel, Egypt, Jordan, Syria, Lebanon

-First Knesset (parliament) elected;
+First Knesset (parliament) elected

-Aliyah of Jews from the Yemen begins
+Aliyah of Jews from the Yemen began

 AD 1950

-The West Bank joins Jordan;
+The West Bank joined Jordan

 "Law of Return" : "every Jew shall have the right to come to Israel as a permanent settler"